Promoting Fundamental British Values.

 The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through for example, sporting events, a range of visits and use of outdoor education centres.
 Their strong rooted values based understanding gives them an excellent platform for embracing difference.

 At Tanworth, we value the voice of the child and promote democratic processes such as our school council whose members are voted for by the children.
 Ideas and events are planned and discussed with a chance for debate and putting forward points of view.

-Children are given responsibility to run their own clubs and lead other children in games and activities so that they are fully involved in all aspects of school life.
+Children are given responsibility to run their own clubs, lead 'Family Time' sessions and lead other children in games and activities so that they are fully involved in all aspects of school life.
 For instance, our older children are play leaders and help to promote our core values.
 We expect all our children to be good role models for each other, which is encouraged through high expectations of behaviour.